Cole-Hartman/resumemd/README.md

 ### Inspiration

-Inspired by the need for a modern, developer-friendly resume creation tool Special thanks to the Markdown and open-source community
+Inspired by the need for a modern, developer-friendly resume creation tool
+Special thanks to the Markdown and open-source community

 ## Tech Stack

 Frontend:

 - Next.js
 - Tailwind CSS

 Backend:

 - Railway / PostgreSQL

 ## Features

-Live Preview: See your changes instantly as you type Markdown Support: Write your resume using simple Markdown syntax Custom Styling: Apply and customize CSS to make your resume stand out
-Templates: Choose from various pre-built resume templates Export Options: Download your resume as PDF, HTML, or Markdown Cloud Storage: Save and manage multiple versions of your resume Responsive Design: Perfect viewing experience across all devices

 ### Live Preview